 What Kinds of Insurance Do Bakery Owners Need?

-Whether you own a small neighborhood bakery or a large chain of bakeries, you will need to protect your business and finances with a variety of insurance policies.
-These policies include:
+Whether you own a small neighborhood bakery or a large chain, you’ll need to protect your business and finances with coverages that include:

-- Workers compensation insurance: Burns and other work-related injuries are not uncommon in a bakery setting.
-Workers compensation provides medical coverage for employees who are injured on the job and is required by law in nearly every state.
-You can buy this coverage through your state’s worker’s compensation insurance program or through a commercial insurance provider.
-For more info and local regulations, refer to your state’s guidelines or speak with an independent agent in the Trusted Choice network for more information.
+- Workers compensation insurance: Burns, bumps, and other work-related injuries are not uncommon in a bakery setting.
+Workers compensation is required by law in nearly every state and provides medical coverage for employees who are injured on the job.
+You can buy this coverage through your state or through a commercial insurance provider.
+For more info and local regulations, refer to your state’s guidelines or speak with an independent insurance agent.

-- Unemployment insurance: This coverage is included in your state taxes.
+- Unemployment insurance: This is already included in your state taxes.
 Once you establish and register your bakery with your state’s workforce agency, they will begin collecting taxes and your business will be covered.
 It provides temporary financial assistance to workers who become unemployed through no fault of their own.

-- Medical insurance: Most bakeries employ fewer than 50 people and are not required to provide health insurance for their employees.
-If you own a larger bakery and employ more than 50 people, the Affordable Healthcare Act requires you to subsidize health insurance for these employees.
-A Trusted Choice member agent can help you find insurance providers that offer affordable rates through group insurance for small business plans.
+- Medical insurance: Most bakeries have fewer than 50 employees and are not required to provide health insurance.
+But if you own a larger bakery with more than 50 employees, the Affordable Healthcare Act requires you to provide health insurance.
+An independent insurance agent can help you find insurance providers that offer affordable rates through group insurance for small business plans.

 - Commercial vehicle insurance: Many bakeries offer catering and delivery services.
-If your bakery uses a company-owned vehicle, you will need to insure it properly with a commercial vehicle insurance policy that meets your state’s minimum liability coverage amounts.
+If your bakery uses a company-owned vehicle, you’ll need to insure it properly with a commercial vehicle insurance policy that meets your state’s minimum liability coverage amounts.

-- Bakery Insurance: This is a variation of a general business insurance policy that is specifically designed to meet the coverage needs unique to bakery owners.
-It provides all the coverage offered by a basic small business insurance plan while including options that are pertinent to the risks inherent in the bakery business.
+- Bakery Insurance: This is a sweet little package of insurance policies that are specifically designed to meet coverage needs unique to bakery owners.
+It provides all the coverage offered by a basic small business insurance plan, while including options that are designed specifically for the needs of bakery owners.

 What Does Bakery Insurance Cover?

-Bakery insurance will protect your small business from the potential hazards that can lead to financial devastation.
-Some coverage options you should consider are the following:
+Bakery insurance is designed to protect your small business from potential hazards that can lead to serious financial loss.
+Some coverage options worth considering include:

-- General liability: If a customer is injured inside your bakery or in the parking lot and feels that you are responsible, you may be sued for damages.
-General bakery liability insurance provides coverage against lawsuits brought on by third-party injuries.
+- General liability: If a customer is injured inside your bakery or in the parking lot and feels that you are responsible, you could be sued for damages.
+General liability insurance provides coverage against lawsuits brought on by injury to third-parties or property damage.

-- Product liability: If your baked goods become contaminated with hazardous particulates such as broken glass, or with a food-borne illness such as salmonella, your product liability insurance will provide coverage against related liability claims.
+- Product liability: If your baked goods become contaminated with hazardous “extra ingredients” like broken glass, or food-borne bacteria, your product liability insurance will provide coverage against related liability claims.

 - Property: Property coverage comes in two parts.
-Be aware that in most cases, flood damage is excluded from this coverage, so you will need to purchase a separate flood insurance policy if your business is at risk for flooding.
+Important to note: in most cases, flood damage is excluded from this coverage, so you will need to purchase a separate flood insurance policy if your business is at risk for flooding.

-- Building coverage: This is necessary only if you own the building in which your bakery is housed.
-It will provide compensation for damages to the building’s structure in the event that it is severely damaged by fire, inclement weather, vandalism or any other covered catastrophes.
+- Building coverage: This is needed if you own the building your bakery’s in, or are obligated to insure it.
+It provides compensation for damages to the building’s structure if it is severely damaged by fire, hail, vandalism, or any other covered catastrophe.

-- Contents coverage: If a covered event leads to damages to your property within the building, including kitchen appliances, display shelves and artwork, this insurance will provide compensation.
-Covered events often include severe weather, fire, falling objects, vandalism and theft.
+- Contents coverage: If a covered event damages your property inside of the building, like kitchen appliances, display shelves and artwork, this insurance will provide compensation.
+Covered events often include severe weather, fire, falling objects, vandalism, and theft.

 - Equipment breakdown: Your equipment is vital to your business.
 After all, no oven, no bagels and buns.
 If an industrial oven or mixer breaks down because of a power surge, mechanical failure or other problem, you’ll no doubt be unable to keep up with demand, lose revenue, and potentially need to close down shop until repairs can be made.
 This coverage will provide assistance with repair or replacement costs and can provide compensation for lost income while production was halted.

 Do Your Research

 When it comes to finding the best bakery insurance options for your business, the devil is in the details.
 It's not just the cost of insurance you should be worried about, it's the coverage.
 Do you have enough liability insurance?
-Do you have enough coverage to reimburse you for the total worth of your operation if a fire destroyed the building?
+Do you have enough coverage to reimburse you if a fire destroys the building?
 You may need some assistance making sure you're getting the best insurance possible.